September 23, 2017 | John Paul Catanzaro

 “My ankle is so much better today!
 I woke up and could put all my weight on it and walk with no pain.
 It’s still a little bit sore to move around in circles but it’s much less painful and more of a dull pain.
 I did what you suggested yesterday and I think it helped a lot.
 Thanks!
 I’ll see you Friday.”

 Amanda came in on Friday for her next workout and, you guessed it, no problem!
-She actually trained lower body that day continuing where she left off previously, just business as normal.
+She actually trained her lower body that day continuing where she left off previously, just business as normal.
 Obviously, she started light and worked her way up, but there was absolutely no pain and no restriction of movement.
 See for yourself!

 Bottom line: METH takes effect very quickly… Do it next time you experience a low-grade sprain and you’ll be back on your feet in no time!